kage-genotyper/kage/Readme.md

 ## Installation
-Kage required Python 3, and can be installed using Pip:
+KAGE required Python 3, and can be installed using Pip:
 ```
 pip install kage-genotyper
 ```